 U.S. Small Business Administration (SBA) and Treasury implemented the Paycheck Protection Program (PPP) which was designed to assist small businesses and their employees during this crisis.
 This program provided small businesses with payroll assistance in the form of a 100% guaranteed loan from SBA.
 Congress originally approved $349 billion for this program as part of the CARES Act which was passed on March 27, 2020.
 The first round of funding was quickly exhausted by April 16th and Congress worked to provide an additional $320 billion in funding which was approved on April 23rd.

-We also encourage you to consult with your CPA, tax advisor, financial advisor or attorney for tax and legal guidance related to your specific circumstances.
-Any assistance QNB provides should not be construed as tax or legal advice.
+If you used PPP loan proceeds for qualified expenses, PPP loans are eligible for forgiveness up to 100% of the loan amount.
+PPP borrowers are responsible for understanding the SBA's rules.
+We encourage you to consult with your CPA, tax advisor, financial advisor or attorney for tax and legal guidance related to your specific circumstances.
+Any assistance QNB provides should not be construed as tax or legal advise.

-We appreciate your patience and continue to encourage you to check the SBA Website regularly for the most up to date information.
+We encourage you to check the SBA Website regularly for the most up to date information.

 If you experiencing financial hardship caused by the COVID-19 pandemic, we want to assure you that we have solutions to help you through this difficult period.
 Here are some things we are doing to help: